-Since 1984, Dimitris Papaioannou, an avant-garde stage director, choreographer, and visual artist, has worked across the boundaries of theater, dance, and the visual arts.
-He drew international acclaim with his creative direction of the opening ceremony of the Athens 2004 Olympic Games, where similar to this project, he dealt with the challenges of Greek national identity within the scope of a world community.
+Papaioannou is an avant-garde stage director, choreographer, and visual artist who has worked across the boundaries of theater, dance, and the visual arts; he drew international acclaim for his direction of the opening ceremony of the Athens 2004 Olympic Games